evgeniums/cpp-validator/docs/index.md

 ##### Operands formatter

 By default [operands](#operand) are formatted at the discretion of [backend formatter](#backend-formatter).
 Sometimes [operands](#operand) may require special formatting.
-The obvious example is a boolean value which can be displayed in different ways, e.g. as 1/0, true/false, yes/not, checked/unchecked, etc. Another example is when the [operands](#operand) must be decorated, e.g. with quotes or HTML tags.
+The straightforward example is a boolean value that can be displayed in different ways, e.g. as 1/0, true/false, yes/not, checked/unchecked, etc. Another possible example is when the [operands](#operand) must be decorated, e.g. with quotes or HTML tags.

 [Operands](#operand) formatting is performed by the *operands formatter* with base template class `operand_formatter` defined in `validator/reporting/operand_formatter.hpp` header file.
 For custom *operands formatting* the custom traits must be implemented and used as a template argument of `operand_formatter`.
 There is also `default_operand_formatter` which forwards operands to [backend formatter](#backend-formatter) "as is".